DuraMAT/Best-Field-Degradation-Research/intro.md

-# Welcome to the PVDEG Tutorials and Tools
+# Welcome to the Bifacial Experimental Single-Axis Tracking (BEST) Field Degradation Research Tutorials

 Here is a collection of Jupyter Journals that include tutorials and tools.
 These are ready to read, install and use, or run in your browser through Google Collab.